Video game development: Sound engineer

 Sound engineers are technical professionals responsible for sound effects and sound positioning.
 They are sometimes involved in creating haptic feedback, as was the case with the Returnal game sound team at PlayStation Studios Creative Arts in London.

 They sometimes oversee voice acting and other sound asset creation.
 Composers who create a game's musical score also comprise a game's sound team, though often this work is outsourced.

 Tester

 The quality assurance is carried out by game testers.
 A game tester analyzes video games to document software defects as part of a quality control.
 Testing is a highly technical field requiring computing expertise and analytic competence.

 The testers ensure that the game falls within the proposed design: it both works and is entertaining.
 This involves testing of all features, compatibility, localization, etc. Although necessary throughout the whole development process, testing is expensive and is often actively utilized only towards the completion of the project.
+During development, testing controller performance is essential.
+Using a gamepad tester helps developers detect input lag, button issues, and calibration problems, improving overall game quality.